deepyes02/yeti-ai/README.md

 Tested with: **`Mistral-Nemo`**
 ---

-## Key Features

-### Open source
-Yeti is compatible with the `OpenAI` specification.
-- General chat bot.
-- Function calling and agentic applications.

 **Why `Mistral-Nemo`?**
 1. Mistral Nemo is the most capable open source model at the time of creating this project.
 Maybe some other models will be more compatible in the future.
 ---